 Your Fitbit needs to be comfortable to wear.
 Otherwise, you won't enjoy using it.
-Using these tips will ensure you pick up the right Fitbit size for your wrist.
-From there, you can enjoy charting your progress as you achieve your fitness goals.
-And because you've sized your Fitbit properly, it won't slide off when you're patting yourself on the back!
+Using these tips will ensure you pick the right Fitbit size for your wrist.
+After your Fitbit has been fitted, you're ready to start working towards your health and fitness goals!

 Our top equipment picks

 The Fitbit with it all

 Fitbit Sense is loaded with all of the premium health, and fitness tracking features Fitbit has to offer.

 Mick is a staff writer who's as frugal as they come, so he always does extensive research (much to the exhaustion of his wife) before making a purchase.
 If it's not worth the price, Mick ain't buying.

 Get the best of iMore in in your inbox, every day!

 Thank you for signing up to iMore.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.